aws-samples/aws-security-odyssey/SID402Workshop/1_MonitoringSecEvents/README.md

 <code>{ ($.eventSource = s3.amazonaws.com) && (($.eventName = PutBucketAcl) || ($.eventName = PutBucketPolicy) || ($.eventName = PutBucketCors) || ($.eventName = PutBucketLifecycle) || ($.eventName = PutBucketReplication) || ($.eventName = DeleteBucketPolicy) || ($.eventName = DeleteBucketCors) || ($.eventName = DeleteBucketLifecycle) || ($.eventName = DeleteBucketReplication)) }</code><p/>

 **Note:** Review this filter pattern and take a note of this.
 Notice that a number of S3 bucket specific events are captured.
-Revisit this filter pattern when you are ready to test Amazon S3 bucket activity in steps provided below in this lab.
+Revisit this filter pattern when you are ready to test Amazon S3 bucket activity in steps provided below in this module.
 Steps are provided for testing one such events but you may want to test additional filters.

 6. Click **Assign Metric**, and then on the Create Metric Filter and Assign a Metric screen, in the Filter Name box, delete existing text and enter **S3BucketActivity**